MariosKokmo/RL-in-toy-environments/README.md

  Note that in the complex one we have the initial state at the left-top corner, while there is a cliff next to it as well as in front of it.
 The goal state (bottom-right) has a reward of +100 hidden behind a cliff.

+ # SARSA

- Using a SARSA trained agent, we can see that the simple problem without a cliff is solved very easily. (see the scores over time below)
+ Using a SARSA trained agent, we can see that the simple problem without a cliff is solved very easily. (see the scores over episodes below)

 ![NoCliff](images/no_cliff.png)